Charlie's Angels Meet and Greet Program Returns for 2013-2014 Season!

 Charlie Villanueva is coming to your town, and he wants to see you!

-This Meet and Greet program has been extremely successful since it started in 2005.
-National Basketball Association (NBA) Player, Charlie Villanueva, has been participating in Meet & Greets with the NAAF community members at various arenas around the country before his games.
-Charlie’s Angels interactions usually involve conversations, pictures, hugs, and autographs.
+Since 2005, National Basketball Association (NBA) Player, Charlie Villanueva, has been participating in Meet & Greets with the NAAF community members at various arenas around the country before his games.
+As Charlie himself has alopecia areata, he wants to meet with you and your family, and his Meet & Greets always feature conversations, pictures, hugs, and autographs.
 In fact, the success of the program was the primary reason for Charlie winning the NBA’s Community Assist Award in February of 2006.

 Our schedule for this year is not complete, but we have a good start to the offerings.
 We are still finalizing all the dates, cities, ticket details and team captains for this season.
 So please check back often as more dates will be added and/or changes could occur.

 For more information on how to participate in your area, please contact the Team Captain listed below.